Counting Hyperbolic Components: Type II components

 Applying Bezout's Theorem we obtain the first line below.
-From Lemmas~\ref{5.4} we obtain the second identity.
+From Lemma~\ref{5.4} we obtain the second identity.
 The third line is obtained putting together the inequality above with Lemma~\ref{5.6} and Lemma~\ref{5.3}.
-Then the fourth line is a consequence of Proposition~\ref{pro:4} while the last line is Lemma~\ref{lem:1}.
+The fourth line follows since the number of hyperbolic components of period dividing $j$ in the $p/q$ limb is $\nu_q(j)$ (Lemma~\ref{lem:9}).
+Then the fifth line is deduced using the fact that $\eta_{IV}(1,j) = 2^{j-1}$ of Lemma~\ref{lem:9}.
+After rearranging the terms in the sixth line, the last identity is obtained from Lemma~\ref{lem:1}.